SougataMukherjee/DSA-and-Algo/linked-list.md

 In a doubly linked list, each node contains:

-Data: The value of the node.
+`Data`: The value of the node.
-Next: A pointer to the next node.
+`Next`: A pointer to the next node.
-Prev: A pointer to the previous node.
+`Prev`: A pointer to the previous node.

 ```
 class Node {